Out-of-Bounds Access

 But… What if I do something horrible??
 What if I mess something up for another program?
 Or the operating system???

 Ah!
-Good news: you don't need to worry about that.
-On a modern computer operating systtem like Windows, macOS or Linux, each program is confined to its own assigned region of memory.
+Some good news: you generally don't need to worry about that issue.
+On a modern computer operating system like Windows, macOS, or Linux, each program's access is limited to its own assigned region of memory.

 If your program tries to access memory outside of its allocated region, the operating system will immediately shut the program down.
 This error is called a segmentation fault, or “segfault” for short.